brianwilhite3/Contact-Form/README.md

 Contact-Form
 ============

-Contact Form built with Bootstrap 3.
-Front validation is validated by regular expressions with jQuery inside the CodeIgniter framework.
+Contact Form with Bootstrap 3.
+The front validation is validated by regular expressions with jQuery inside the CodeIgniter framework.
+Includes jQuery UI Datepicker and uses a cool jQuery plugin called ddSlick.

-This application has two pages.
-The form is displayed by the template class in the libraries folder.
-Front validation checks user input in regular expressions and will prompt a success result if true.
-This form uses CodeIgniters form validation, database, and email libraries.
-The controller calls the record class in the constructor.
-If both validations are successful the user's input will be stored inside mySQL and an email will be sent.